 - Personal Losses

 How PIP Insurance Works in FloridaPIP insurance gives you $10,000 of coverage.
 These benefits are paid out to you by your insurance company regardless of whether you or the other individual was found at fault.
 The insurance also pays 80 percent of your medical costs and 60 percent of any lost wages, but only up to $10,000.
 After that, all additional expenses you incur must be paid out of pocket.

-The theory behind PIP insurance was to eliminate the hassles of tracking down other insurance companies and dealing with their adjusters.
+The Problem with PIP InsuranceThe theory behind PIP insurance was to eliminate the hassles of tracking down other insurance companies and dealing with their adjusters.
 But, PIP insurance is hardly enough to cover a person’s losses.
 After all, if you’re seriously injured and ride in an ambulance to the hospital, your visit to the hospital (even if you don’t stay overnight) could easily use up $10,000.

 PIP is Not Your Only OptionAuto accident attorneys can help you recover your losses even after PIP insurance has been used up.
 While your insurance company may not be willing to pay for the rest of your losses, you still have options for recovery, and you may even be entitled to additional compensation from the negligent party.

 What is Negligence?

 The Four Elements of NegligenceTo win your case, your attorney must prove that the defendant acted in a negligent way.
 There are four elements that comprise negligence, though a person does not necessarily have to meet all four elements to be negligent.
 These four elements include: Duty – The defendant had a specific duty to you and ignored that duty, resulting in your injuries.
 Breach – The defendant had a legal duty to act and failed to act, thereby causing your injuries.
 Cause – The defendant’s actions (whether directly or indirectly) caused your injury.
 Damage – You were harmed, injured, or someone was killed because of the defendant’s actions.
 If a person was acting negligently, whether intentionally or not, they are liable for your injuries.
 But, you will need an injury attorney to help prove your case and collect damages.
 An attorney will represent your case in court, prove the other party was fully negligent and responsible for your injuries, and ensure you get the compensation you deserve.

 Contributory and Comparative NegligenceIn some injury cases, the actions of a person could be considered contributory.
 The amount each party is held accountable for the accident if called comparative negligence.
 It is important to understand these two types of negligence, because they both can affect the outcome of your claim.

 Contributory NegligenceThis is a type of behavior that poses unreasonable amounts of risk to an individual.
 A person, in theory, has a duty to behave in a certain way.
 When they do not act in that way, and cause injuries, that person can be partially or entirely responsible for the injuries that occur.
 For example, let’s say a pedestrian jumps in front of a vehicle without looking for another vehicle or without paying attention to the “do not cross” signs.
 The pedestrian is then struck by a vehicle.
 Although the vehicle caused the pedestrian’s injuries, the pedestrian also contributed to their injuries by not heeding traffic signals.
 Therefore, the driver may only be partially responsible for injuries and damages from the accident.

 Comparative NegligenceComparative negligence refers to the percentage each party is at fault.
 This is used to collect damages when both parties are technically negligent and caused harm.
 The amount that each party is determined to be at fault will greatly affect your claim.

 Injured?
 Call an Injury Attorney Right AwayIf you were injured in an accident, even if you were partially at fault, you may have the right to compensation.
 The attorneys at Glotzer & Kobren can assist you with your claim.
 We will assess your case and our in-house investigative team can help determine who was at fault and how much compensation you are entitled to for your injuries and losses.
 Never assume that you do not have the right to compensation.
 Instead, hire a professional to assess your case and help determine how much compensation you deserve.
 We offer free consultations, and you don’t have to pay until we win your case.
 Call us today at 561-408-7146 to schedule your initial consultation. [embed]https://youtu.be/aDjMbZSihSM[/embed]

 When will I get compensation for my auto accident injuries?

 Common Delays with Accident CasesPersonal injury cases can take a while to settle, mostly because:

 - There are legal or factual issues with the case.